Kapunda: History

 The Corporate Town of Kapunda was established in 1865 to form a local governing body for the township and the District Council of Kapunda was established the following year to govern the surrounds.

 The Baptist Church building was constructed in 1866.

 Kapunda is known for being the home of Sir Sidney Kidman (1859–1935).
 He was a major cattle pastoralist who at one time owned 68 properties with a total area larger than the British Isles.
 He held annual horse sales at Kapunda with up to 3,000 horses sold during the week.
 His house, Eringa, was donated to the Education Department in 1921, and it was used as the administration building for the Kapunda High School until it was gutted by fire on the night of 29 March 2022.

 Kapunda was home to several notable manufacturers of farm and mining machinery: Robert Cameron, Joseph Mellors, James Rowe and Adamson Brothers.
-It was with this last-named company that T. J. Richards, the founder of one of Australia's largest coach-building firms, started his career.
-H. B. Hawke and Co., began in 1857 and operated under various names.
+It was with this last-named company that Tobias Richards, the founder of, TJ Richards & Sons one of Australia's largest coach-building firms, started his career.
+HB Hawke & Co, began in 1857 and operated under various names.
 The firm closed in 1983.

+In the 1850s Irish mine labourers and their families formed a communal settlement on unused land at Baker's Flat, south of Kapunda and adjacent to the mine, and successfully resisted attempts from the 1870s by the wealthy landowners to evict them.
+Although it no longer exists, archaeological digs by Flinders University researchers have revealed the remains of the settlement as having had a population of around 500, and being in the form of a traditional Irish clachan.

 Kapunda had a strong Catholic community and Saint Mary MacKillop visited and established a convent there.
 St John's Reformatory for Girls operated from 1897 to 1909.